ASSOCIATION NEWS

 Dr. Miller is a University of Chicago sociologist and the author of Halfway Home: Race, Punishment, and the Afterlife of Mass Incarceration.
 Recently he was named a John D. MacArthur “Genius Grant” Fellow.
 This year the fellows were described as “offering new ways for us to understand the communities, systems, and social forces that shape our lives around the globe.”
 That certainly describes Dr. Miller’s work.

 IACFP and ICPA delivered a webinar on 9th July 2020.
 It addressed the issue of staff well-being and resilience during and after a pandemic.
 The panelists for the webinar were.
 Dr. Robin Belcher-Timme, Psy.D., ABPP, CCHP-MH, Vice President and Senior Consultant, Falcon, Inc., USA, Dr. Gabriel Ong, Principal Psychologist and Deputy Director, Psychological Research, Operations and Programme Design, Singapore Prison Service, Singapore, Dr. Sarah Lewis, Director, Penal Reform Solutions, United Kingdom, and Dr. Jake Phillips, Reader in Criminology, Sheffield Hallam University, United Kingdom.
 The webinar was facilitated by Dr. Frank Porporino, IACFP President, and Cherie Townsend, Executive Director.
 Over 300 people from 50 countries registered for the webinar.
-You can view the recorded webinar, PPT slides and answers to questions that were not able to be addressed during the recorded webinar by clicking the links below.

 IACFP STUDENT RESEARCH AWARD APPLICATIONS ARE NOW AVAILABLE